sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/frontend-platform/processes.md

 #### Product and Engineering roadmap project

 Our quarterly roadmap items are defined in [tracking issues](../../process/tracking_issues.md) on the [Product and Engineering roadmap](https://github.com/orgs/sourcegraph/projects/214/views/14).
-In addition to describing the problem space, proposed solution, and measures of success, these roadmap tracking issues keep track of the smaller issues that contribute to the execution of the roadmap item.
-In this way, the roadmap issue reflects a high-level view of our progress on a given roadmap item.
+In addition to describing the problem space, proposed solution, and measures of success, these tracking issues collate the smaller issues that contribute to the execution of our roadmap.
+In this way, they reflect a high-level view of our progress on a given roadmap item.

 #### Frontend Platform project

 For a lower level view of our day-to-day progress, we use the [Frontend Platform Github project](https://github.com/orgs/sourcegraph/projects/222/views/1).
-Each issue in the project should have a status.

-Here is what statuses mean today:
+We are currently exploring ways to refine our processes around triaging incoming requests, scheduling work, and measuring progress.
+Today, we mainly rely on `Status` labels:

 - `Needs input`: We need input from someone outside of our team and the issue is blocked.
 - `On deck`: This issue should be picked up within the next two weeks.
 It’s what’s next after the person assigned to the issue completes their current work.